-Delta got its start in 1924 as a small crop-dusting company called did not get an airmail contract from the United States Post Office.
+Delta offered passenger service to Atlanta for the first time in 1929, but was forced to stop because it did not get an airmail contract from the United States Post Office.
 Everything changed for Delta and its relationship with Atlanta in 1934.
 Delta won airmail Route 24, Charleston, South Carolina to Fort Worth, Texas.
 The new route included service to Atlanta.
 Delta's routes continued to expand and Atlanta became an increasingly important stop for Delta.